OCA/e-commerce/website_sale_product_sort/README.rst

 1. Go to *Website > Configuration > Settings*
 2. Select the website you want to configure.
-3. In the *Product* section there's a *Sort Criteria* option that you can set as the default one for the website selected.
+3. In the *Shop - Products* section there's a *Sort Criteria* option that you can set as the default one for the website selected.

 To extend the module you can override the method providing sorting options like this: